Yes, you can make homemade Petit Fours for your party! They are great for any occasion – Christmas, Valentine’s Day and Birthdays!

-- Use small cookie cutter to cut our fun shapes.
+- Option 2 – Use small cookie cutter to cut out fun shapes.
 My cutters were too skinny to cut through two layers of cake, so I sandwiched them after cutting them.

 - Place the cake sandwich on a fork and drizzle the melted frosting over top allowing the frosting to fall back into a container.
 Carefully transfer to a wire rack to decorate, drip and dry.

 If you are cutting out shapes, there will be lots of scrapes left over to nibble on while dipping them.
 These are best when eaten the same day.
 Any exposed cake will dry out and won’t be as soft and tender.